 Children with a Statement of Special Educational Needs or an Education Health Plan are admitted to school in accordance with a separate process administered by the Local Authority (LA) in whose area the family lives.
-The governors must always admit a child whose Statement or individual plan names St Michaels Church of England VA Middle School.
+The school must always admit a child whose Statement or individual plan names St Michaels CE Middle School.

-Where parents wish to be given preference on the grounds of their faith within their application for a place at this school they should send an accompanying letter from the relevant priest/pastor).
-This form must be completed and returned to the LEA together with all documentary evidence to be considered during the admissions process.
+6.2 Where parents wish to be given preference on the grounds of their faith within their application for a place at this school they should send an accompanying letter from the relevant priest/pastor).
+This form must be completed and returned to the local authority together with all documentary evidence to be considered during the admissions process.
 Confirmation of status may be requested from the relevant priest/pastor.

-Part 7 - Over-subscription Criteria
+7. Over-subscription Criteria